 The University of Alberta strives to be a key contributor to the development of Alberta's innovation ecosystem.
 The U of A will continue to invest in technology transfer and commercialization initiatives that assist in commercializing ideas developed within the institution, as well as those emerging from Alberta's broader innovation ecosystem.
-These investments will include developing and supporting entrepreneurship programs (section 2.3), entering into long-term partnerships with municipal, provincial, and federal stakeholders, and developing facilities to foster commercialization with industries.
-Examples of these include:
+These investments will include developing and supporting entrepreneurship programs (see page xx); entering into long-term partnerships with municipal, provincial, and federal stakeholders; and developing facilities to foster commercialization with industries.
+Examples of these include the following:

-- The medical isotope and cyclotron facility is a strategic institutional investment to produce medical grade isotopes, creating the potential for a medical diagnostic treatment and imaging sector within Edmonton and Alberta. - The National Institute of Nanotechnology (NINT) is a strategic partnership among the Government of Canada, the National Research Council, the Government of Alberta and the University of Alberta, operated jointly by the NRC and the U of A, undertaken to (1) increase the competitiveness of Canadian companies; (2) create technology solutions to meet the needs of society; (3) expand transformative programs to train the next generation of researchers and entrepreneurs; and (4) enhance Alberta and Canada's stature as global leaders in nanotechnology. - TEC Edmonton is a joint-venture between the University of Alberta and the City of Edmonton that serves as the institution's dedicated entity for incubating spin-off companies; advances a number of technology transfer and partnership objectives; and provides Executives-inResidence programs, seminars on intellectual property and company development, and entrepreneurship training for faculty, staff, and students. - The Drug Development and Innovation Centre facilitates successful approval of pharmaceutical products, offering expertise in accelerated drug candidate commercialization, early risk assessment, analytical testing, and regulatory affairs suitable for small to medium sized enterprises.
+- The medical isotope and cyclotron facility is a strategic institutional investment to produce medical-grade isotopes, creating the potential for a medical diagnostic treatment and imaging sector within Edmonton and Alberta. - The National Institute for Nanotechnology (NINT) is a strategic partnership among the Government of Canada, the National Research Council, the Government of Alberta and the U of A, operated jointly by the NRC and the U of A, undertaken to increase the competitiveness of Canadian companies, to create technology solutions to meet the needs of society, to expand transformative programs to train the next generation of researchers and entrepreneurs, and to enhance Alberta and Canada's stature as global leaders in nanotechnology.

-Agri-Food Discovery Place links academic leadership with industry partners, provides bioproduct processing capabilities, and brings applied research through commercialization to the marketplace in the areas of food safety, ag-industrial technologies, functional food, and natural health products.
+- TEC Edmonton is a joint venture between the U of A and the City of Edmonton that serves as the institution's dedicated entity for incubating spinoff companies, advances a number of technology transfer and partnership objectives, and provides executives-in residence programs, seminars on intellectual property and company development, and entrepreneurship training for faculty, staff, and students. - The Drug Development and Innovation Centre facilitates successful approval of pharmaceutical products, offering expertise in accelerated drug candidate commercialization, early risk assessment, analytical testing, and regulatory affairs suitable for small- to medium-sized enterprises. - Agri-Food Discovery Place links academic leadership with industry partners, provides bio-product processing capabilities, and brings applied research through commercialization to the marketplace in the areas of food safety, ag-industrial technologies, functional food, and natural health products.

-The number of continuing spin-off companies is a measure of how a research-intensive university, situated within its particular innovation ecosystem, creates technologies that will contribute to society's well-being and commercialization opportunities.
-Within the U of A's benchmark group, the University of Alberta performs well, and ranks above, several highly regarded U.S. public institutions.
+The number of continuing spinoff companies is a measure of how a research-intensive university, situated within its particular innovation ecosystem, creates technologies that will contribute to society's well-being and commercialization opportunities.
+Within our benchmark group, the U of A performs well, ranking above several highly regarded U.S. public institutions.